mvcds/hubi/docs/domain-file-guide.md

 Each [Translator](https://mvcds.github.io/hubi/#translator)'s job is to interpret the token, its attribute and decorators associated with them based on how the domain file was configured.

+Because of that, some types and decorators may be introduced or work with some translator but not the other.

 ### Common to Tokens and Attribute

 ```yaml